ikr3-lab/QueryExpansionLLMs/README.md

 This script uses the `Meta-Llama-3-8B-Instruct` model.
 Please ensure you have a personal `access_token` from Hugging Face to execute the code.

-Additionally, the code includes an evaluation part to assess the performance of different strategies in terms of MAP and RECALL@1000.
+Additionally, the code includes an evaluation part to assess the performance in terms of MAP and RECALL@1000.

 # Citation